Improving Forecasts for Heterogeneous Time Series by "Averaging", with Application to Food Demand Forecast: Introduction

 \section{Introduction}

 In many forecasting settings, one encounters a heterogeneous set of time series for which individual forecasts are required.
-A heterogeneous set of time series may imply time series of different lengths, shapes, or seasonalities.
+A heterogeneous set of time series may imply time series of different seasonalities or trends.
 Hence, it may be difficult to model all of them in a joint way, or choose an approach yielding reasonable results for the entire set of time series.
 Modelling each time series on its own might be an alternative way to handle this challenge, however, this does not make use of the shared properties of the domain.
 Depending on this domain each time series might be very difficult to model and forecast.
 Additionally, a practitioner may even want an automatic procedure to produce forecasts.

 To this end, some work has been done in comparing local and global forecasting approaches, whereas local means modelling each time series by its own.
 Global models refer to modelling the set of time series simultaneously. \citet{local_vs_global} argue that global and local models can achieve the same forecasts without needing additional assumptions.
-Yet, global models such as pooled auto-regressive models or neural networks seem to outperform local models on both homogeneous and heterogeneous sets of time series, whereby those global models allow for much higher complexity.
 The global approach does, however, require a rather high number of total observations, additional tuning of hyperparameters, and might be very difficult to find in the first place.
 Especially the number of total observations can, in practice, be not sufficiently large.
-On the other hand, local models are especially hard to use for short time series, thus we want to fill the gap of forecasting a set of time series having short time series with a still rather low number of total observations.
+On the other hand, local models are especially hard to use for short time series, thus we want to fill the gap of forecasting a set of heterogeneous time series containing also short time series with a still rather low number of total observations.

-If the set of time series allows for a grouped or hierarchical data structure, work has been done by Hyndman et al. Here the authors use the group structure to combine forecasts of various levels in order to produce overall better forecasts (\citet{hts_hyndman}, \citet{wick:opt_fc_recon}).
-However, oftentimes there is not reasonable group structure in the data.

 \citet{local_vs_global_dgp} investigate further the notion of global models whereas they closely look at the relatedness of the time series.
 The authors focus on simulation experiments controlling the data-generating process of each time series to allow for arbitary relatedness in the set of time series as well.
 They then apply various machine learning methods to conclude that the performance and complexity of a global models heavily depends on the heterogeneity of the data as well as the actual amount of available data.
 A set of very heterogeneous time series requires possibly very complex global models which in turn also requires a lot of overall data.
 This leads us again to the challenge mentioned above.